jimmyFlash/MLkit_demo/Readme.md

-** demo highlighting text blocks matching twitter handels in and image, enables visiting twitter profile in browser ** simple image recognition of edible or non edible object images ** module for detecting items in a single image with color coded levels to display certainty
+** demo highlighting text blocks matching twitter handels in and image, enables visiting twitter profile in browser ** simple image recognition of edible or non edible object images ** module for detecting items in a single image with color coded levels to display certainty ** QR code reader

+this project is being updated